 It had taken over a year and a seemingly endless amount of planning to get here.
-If we were to have driven from our home in Toronto, Canada to Campo, California, it would have taken 38 continuous hours to cover the 2548 mile distance.
+If we had driven from our home in Toronto, Canada to Campo, California, it would have taken 38 continuous hours to cover the 2548 mile distance.
 2548 miles.
-Just 102 miles shy of the 2650 miles that we would hike from Mexico to Canada along the Pacific Crest Trail (PCT).
+Just 102 miles shy of the 2650 miles that we planned to hike from Mexico to Canada along the Pacific Crest Trail (PCT).

-Surprisingly, we had chosen to begin hiking on the same day that the local news channel was recording a feature on hikers attempting the PCT.
-As a small convoy of minivans left the suburbs of San Diego behind, the news van followed closely.
+Surprisingly, we had chosen to begin hiking on the same day that a local news channel was recording a feature on hikers attempting the PCT.
+As a small convoy of minivans carrying groggy hikers left the suburbs of San Diego behind, the news van followed closely.

 Despite the commotion, everyone sat quietly in the van, perhaps too nervous to say much.
 After all, we had all read the statistics stating that less than half of those who attempted the trail would actually complete it.
 Regardless, there was some comfort in knowing that we were not alone in this endeavor and that we shared a common goal.
 As we drove along the highway, I couldn't help but mentally unpack all of the gear we had meticulously researched and weighed back at home: two long sleeve shirts, one pair of pants, three pairs of socks, two pairs of underwear, one water filter, two 2-L water bladders, two additional 1-L bottles, stove, fuel, and the list went on...

 As the van turned onto a rough and unpaved road, I was jolted back to reality, listening closely as Barney shared some of the amazing experiences he had during his own PCT hike.
 He told us that the journey we had begun today would likely change each and every one of us.
 I don't think it was until well after we had hiked the last mile, that I fully understood what he was trying to convey.